Cody881/Optimum-grid-path/README.md

 - Extend graph representation to support weighted edges, and adapt the fitness function for this
 - Improve convergence speed and solution quality, probably through state awareness
 - Improve graphing of fitness statistics

+## Project structure
+- 'Genetic.py' is the core genetic algorithm logic
+- 'Individual.py' holds the class for all the logic and data each Individual needs
+- 'grid.py' has the class that deals with graph representation
+- 'plot.py' deals with the visualization of data from the genetic algorithm
+- 'manual.py' allows for entry and manual execution for experimentation